anamaria1-png/Matrix-Project/README.md

         Implement dynamic progression within a level or a series of fixed levels leading to an endgame scenario.
 Introduce elements of randomness to enhance gameplay variability and excitement.

+COMPONENTS:
+-an LCD
+-a joystick
+-a buzzer
+-a led matrix.